robertorcosta/azure-docs.pt-br/articles/active-directory/hybrid/how-to-connect-azureadaccount.md

 ---
-title: Alterar a senha da conta do Azure AD Connector | Microsoft Docs
+title: Alterar a senha da conta do conector do Azure AD | Microsoft Docs
-description: Este tópico documenta como restaurar a conta do Azure AD Connector.
+description: Este tópico documenta como restaurar a conta do conector do AD do Azure.
 services: active-directory
 documentationcenter: ''
 author: billmath